 Doghill Fairytale Farm is home to almost twenty different species of animals, from familiar Finnish farm animals, such as cows, sheep and chicken, to some more exotic creatures.
 The story goes that Captain Henrikson, an old sea adventurer, brought donkeys, alpacas and goats to Doghill as a gift when he returned from his amazing travels abroad.

 All the animals are being well cared for at Doghill Fairytale Farm.
 Doghill’s children Elsa and Kille invite everybody to take part in the daily farm chores.
 Would you like to collect eggs from the henhouse or feed the sheep?
-Check the Doghill Daily Programme for more farm activities!
+In Doghill you can participate in these activities together with the staff.

 Here are some of our animal friends, who are eager to meet you and welcome you to spend a lovely day at Doghill Fairytale Farm!